enigmango/tylerwengerddotcom/content/about.md

 I currently live in Cincinnati, where small lizards rule with tiny iron fists.
 I love a good breakfast/crossword combo.

-* Reading: The Phoenix project
+* Reading: The Unnoticeables
-* Listening: Various folksy stuff at the moment
+* Listening: Any playlists good for unpacking
-* Watching: TNG
+* Watching: Murdoch Mysteries
-* Playing: Hitman
+* Playing: (Yup, still) Hitman
 * And [here's a random Wikipedia page](http://en.wikipedia.org/wiki/Special:Random).

 ## Professional

-I have a degree in computer engineering from the University of Akron, and I work for [Cloudreach](https://www.glassdoor.com/Overview/Working-at-Cloudreach-EI_IE439504.11,21.htm) as a Cloud Systems Engineer.
+I have a degree in computer engineering from the University of Akron, and I work for [Cloudreach](https://www.glassdoor.com/Overview/Working-at-Cloudreach-EI_IE439504.11,21.htm) as a Cloud Systems Developer Lead.

 ## Contact